 There are of course many risks associated with this approach to contract management, so here are four tips to remember when considering the Agile contract management methodology for your project.

-Whether or not agile project management is appropriate for your needs will be determined by many factors – how clearly you can envision the outcome of your project, the clarity with which you can visualise how you are going to achieve this result, and the complexity of the project.
+Whether or not agile project management is appropriate for your needs will be determined by a number of factors – primarily, how defined your view of the business outcome of your project is, the clarity with which you can visualise your route to achieving this result, and the size and complexity of the project you are to undertake.

 Agile project management comes into its own where there are unknowns that could limit your ability to contract for a fixed solution or process, or where the outcomes are subject to changes outside of your control or predictive ability.